steinermatt/pjax-tiles/README.md

 </html>
 ```

-Nothing to fancy really and it resembles a basic web page layout as commonly seen in [Bootstrap](http://getbootstrap.com/)-based
+Nothing too fancy really and it resembles a basic web page layout as commonly seen in [Bootstrap](http://getbootstrap.com/)-based
 web applications.
 In a nutshell, all we would need to do on the server-side to support [pjax](https://github.com/defunkt/jquery-pjax)
 would be to overwrite this definition and only serve the "content" fragment/tile in case a pjax-request is executed.